 “How to Level-Up your Piano Skills as a Singer – in 30 Days or Less”

-If you are ready for some ACTION STEPS on how to strengthen (or gain) your piano skills up to the level you’ve always wanted (and needed) them to be, then you must register for this FREE class.
+If you are ready for some ACTION STEPS on how to get your accompanying skills up to the level you've always wanted them to be, then you must register for this FREE class.

 Inside the class, I'm sharing:

 ➡️ How to actually use the F.O.R.M.
 Method to play the piano effectively for yourself and for your students